PTRIGGS1775/HackingNotes/PNPT_Notes/5_Core_Plus.md

 > - You can use the '-P' switch to specify which ssh port you're using.
 > - This is useful if you've setup a tunnel or changed the SSH port.
 > - Ex: `scp -P 1111 secretstuff.txt target@localhost:/home/target`

+## Password Attacks
+- This section will expand beyond just using hashcat for cracking passwords, but methods for attacking passwords.

+- Talk about wordlists, and creating wordlists from websites.